2023 Scottish National Party leadership election: Election process

-The SNP constitution states that candidates must have the nomination of at least 100 members, from at least 20 branches.
-Every SNP member who was in the party as of 15 February 2023 will be eligible to vote.
-The election will take place on a one member, one vote basis, using a type of single transferable vote.
+The SNP constitution stated that candidates must have the nomination of at least 100 members, from at least 20 branches.
+Every SNP member who was in the party as of 15 February 2023 was eligible to vote.
+The election took place on a one member, one vote basis, using a type of single transferable vote.

 On 16 February 2023, the party's national executive committee announced the timetable of the election.
 Nominations opened on 16 February and closed on 24 February.
-The three nominated candidates will then be put forward as options in a ballot of party members, which will open on 13 March, and close at noon on 27 March, with the result announced on the same day by the SNP's national secretary, Lorna Finn.
+The three nominated candidates were then put forward as options in a ballot of party members, which opened on 13 March, and closed at noon on 27 March, with the result to be announced on the same day by the SNP's national secretary, Lorna Finn.
 Candidates were given a spending limit of £5,000 and a limit on accepting individual donations of £50, and prohibiting donations from anybody not eligible to vote in the election.

 The Times columnist Alex Massie wrote that the short timetable would give an advantage to established candidates.
 Supporters of Forbes, who was on maternity leave before announcing her candidacy, said that the timeline disadvantaged her.

 The SNP approved for candidates to take part in live televised debates.

 At the time of the election, the SNP had 72,186 members.
-The most recent surveys, from 2019, show the membership is about 58% male, more than in the general, adult population.
-SNP members are more socially liberal and more left-wing than both SNP supporters and the electorate as a whole.
+The most recent surveys, from 2019, showed the membership was about 58% male, more than in the general, adult population.
+SNP members were more socially liberal and more left-wing than both SNP supporters and the electorate as a whole.